 More details about the orientation course

-Students admitted to English-taught bachelor's and master's programmes who are not citizens of an EU or EEA country or Switzerland must ensure they obtain their Estonian long-term (D) visa in time to participate in the orientation course, which takes place on 5-6 February.
+Students admitted to English-taught bachelor's and master's programmes who are not citizens of an EU or EEA country, or Switzerland, must ensure they obtain their Estonian long-term (D) visa in time to participate in the orientation course, which takes place on 5-6 February.

-This section provides practical information for incoming exchange and degree-seeking students to help prepare for their arrival in Estonia.
+This section provides practical information for incoming exchange and degree-seeking students to help them prepare for their arrival in Estonia.

-To ensure a smooth start, you will find answers to a wide range of practical questions — including topics such as travelling to Tartu, housing, healthcare, banking, and more.
+To ensure a smooth start, you will find answers to a wide range of practical questions, including topics such as travelling to Tartu, housing, healthcare, banking, and more.

 More information is available on the Tartu Welcome Centre website